Feature #926

 So I set to high priority.

-#2 Updated by Matthias Mauch almost 10 years ago
+#2 Updated by Matthias Mauch over 10 years ago

 So I've been looking around a little bit to get a feel how the normalisation should work.